-The heat from the sun is absorbed and stored by the earth.
 The system extracts this heat from the earth using, for example, a ground loop.
 This is a continuous closed loop made of a special kind of piping that is buried in the ground, in your garden.
 As water circulates through these underground pipes, it absorbs the heat from the earth surrounding the pipe.
-A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the pump transfers the heat from the water into your heating circuit.
+A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the ground source pump transfers the heat from the water into your heating circuit for renewable heat.

 There are two options for installing the ground loops: Installing them in bore holes of up to 90m deep; or burying them in trenches measuring up to 2m deep.
 The method that will be used for your ground loop will depend on the amount of space available in your garden, but both methods are equally efficient.

-You will be able to use radiators and under-floor heating to distribute heat throughout your home.
+You will be able to use radiators and under-floor heating to distribute heat throughout your home in Essex.
 While the best option for optimal efficiency and benefit for a heat pump would be under-floor heating, you could also use extra or oversized radiators.

-A device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings, is called an air source heat pump.
-There are actually a couple of types of air source heating systems available today.
+An air source heat pump is a device that is able to absorb heat from the outside air, and then deliver this heat within the interior of buildings.
+There are actually a couple of types of air source heating system technology available today.
 First of all, there are air to air systems which are able to provide warm air, that which is circulated to heat an entire building, and air to water systems which also accomplish a similar task, heating water which can provide both heating and hot water for buildings via radiators, or and underfloor system in the building itself.

-If you have an electrically heated home, if these units are installed, based upon figures that were obtained from the Energy Saving Trust, these air source heat pumps could actually help save £870 every single year on heating bills as well as prevent the release of 6 tonnes of carbon dioxide throughout the year.
+If you have an electrically heated home in the UK, if these units are installed, based upon figures that were obtained from the Energy Saving Trust, these air source heat pumps could actually help save £870 every single year on heating bills as well as prevent the release of 6 tonnes of carbon dioxide throughout the year.
 This savings will of course vary depending upon what type of fuel is actually being replaced.

 An air source heat pump is a device that has three primary parts:

-Here are a few things to consider before using an air source heat pump in this capacity:
+Here are a few conditions to consider before using an air source heat pump in this capacity:

-We are group of experienced heat pump installers and heating engineers with a passion for renewable energy and sustainable construction.
+We are a group of experienced heat pump installers in Essex and heating engineers with a passion for renewable energy.
 Our group of heat pump installers hold a range of different accreditation and certifications.